CityScrolls logo Explore Venice ›

 Monumental mausoleums

-17 monumental altars
+No less than 17 altars

 The monks' choir

-At the heart of the church stands the imposing dark wood structure of the monks' choir, a distinctive element found nowhere else in Venice.
+At the heart of the church stands the imposing dark-wood structure of the monks' choir, a distinctive element found nowhere else in Venice.
 The intricate carvings on its 124 choir stalls portray scenes of an 'ideal city' as envisioned during the Renaissance.

 Open Gallery for more insights